Staff

 ORCID ID

-At the Open University, Giulia is the Scanning Electron Microscopy (SEM) analytical expert.
-With her knowledge in EDS, WDS and EBSD techniques, she supports researchers in data acquisition and processing using the TESCAN Clara SEM, the ZEISS Crossbeam 550 SEM and the CAMECA SX100 Electron Microprobe.
-She also oversees several petrographic light microscopes.
+At the Open University, Lee is the Scanning Electron Microscopy (SEM) analytical expert.
+With his knowledge of EDS, WDS and EBSD techniques, he supports researchers in data acquisition and processing using the TESCAN Clara SEM, the ZEISS Crossbeam 550 FIB-SEM and the CAMECA SX100 Electron Microprobe.
+He also oversees several petrographic light microscopes and is involved in many public outreach and engagement projects.

 Specialisation: